gdt050579/AppCUI-rs/docs/chapter-4/menu/submenu.md

     fn on_menu_open(&self, menu: &mut Menu) {
         // called whenever a menu is being opened
         // by AppCUI framework
-        // This method can be use to change
+        // This method can be used to change
-        // certain menu related aspects, such as
+        // certain menu-related aspects, such as
         // - enable/disable menu items
         // - add new items
     }